 Discovering the right care solution for a senior loved one is one of the most significant and overwhelming decisions you’ll face.
-Ensuring the safety and security of the senior is extremely important, but there are some additional considerations as well, for example, whether the older adult’s quality of life and capacity to thrive and remain independent will be a top priority.
+Ensuring the safety and security of the senior is extremely important, but there are some additional considerations as well, for example, whether the older adult’s quality of life and capacity to thrive and remain independent with senior assistance will be a top priority.

 AARP provides an invaluable checklist of questions to ask when researching senior assistance homecare options, including: